 The seventy-two returned with joy, saying, “Lord, even the demons are subject to us in your name!”
 And he said to them, “I saw Satan fall like lightning from heaven.
 Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you.
 Nevertheless, do not rejoice in this, that the spirits are subject to you, but rejoice that your names are written in heaven.”
 In that same hour he rejoiced in the Holy Spirit and said, “I thank you, Father, Lord of heaven and earth, that you have hidden these things from the wise and understanding and revealed them to little children; yes, Father, for such was your gracious will.
 All things have been handed over to me by my Father, and no one knows who the Son is except the Father, or who the Father is except the Son and anyone to whom the Son chooses to reveal him.”
 Then turning to the disciples he said privately, “Blessed are the eyes that see what you see!
 For I tell you that many prophets and kings desired to see what you see, and did not see it, and to hear what you hear, and did not hear it.”

 Followers of Jesus, do not give up.
-Fight the good fight of the faith You will be victorious.
+Fight the good fight of the faith!
+You will be victorious!
 For nothing can succeed against the Church–the body of Christ.
-We will sit enthroned with Christ to pass judgment on these beings and send them to their final and ultimate eternal destruction.
-In Christ we have the victory!
+No weapon formed against us will prosper; all those who rise up against us will fall.
+We will sit enthroned with Christ to pass judgment on these spirit-beings–the enemies of all that is good, right, beautiful, and true–and send them to their final and ultimate eternal destruction in the Lake of Fire.
+In Christ we already have the victory!